convertigo/convertigo-doc/operating-guide/installing-convertigo-server/index.md

 $ docker run -d --name fullsync couchdb:2.3.1
 ```

 Then launch Convertigo and link it to the running ***fullsync*** container.
-Convertigo server will automatically uses it as its fullsync repository.
+Convertigo server will automatically uses it as its fullsync repository:

 ```shell
 $ docker run -d --name C8O --link fullsync:couchdb -p 28080:28080 convertigo
 ```
 #### Link Convertigo to a Billing & Analytics database

-MySQL is the recommended database for holding Convertigo MBaaS server analytics.
-You can use this command to run convertigo and link it to a running MySQL container.
+MySQL is the recommended database for holding Convertigo server analytics.
+You can use this command to run Convertigo and link it to a running MySQL container.
 Change [mysql-container] to the container name, and [username for the c8oAnalytics db], [password for specified db user] with the values for your MySQL configuration.

 ```shell
 $ docker run -d --name C8O --link [mysql-container]:mysql -p 28080:28080                             \